jkasprowicz/Forecasting/README.md

-**# Forecasting

 Forecasting Gold Prices using MODEL ARIMA.

-In this code i explore using python a dataset from Kaggle about Gold Prices from 1980 to 2019.
+In this code we explore using python a dataset from Kaggle about Gold Prices from 1980 to 2019.

 Transform, differentiate the **Project Structure